jjimen30/ASCIITable/README.md

 ## How To Use

-** FastTable **
+**FastTable**
 A FastTable is a fast way to create a table.
-It is optimized and will not resized.
+It is optimized and will not resize automatically.
 The cell width will be calculated according to the longest `String` in the header.

+### Sample Code

 ``` Java